bbrk24/lexifer-ts/docs/grammar.md

 Choosing a specific featureset does not mean you have to use it for everything.
 Rather, you only need to use it for the consonants that will be considered by the engines you use (see below).
 Any unrecognized segments will be ignored.
+Note that no approximants or trills are currently recognized.

 ### Engines